hashicorp/vagrant/website/docs/source/v2/synced-folders/nfs.html.md

 Additionally, the guest machine must have NFS support installed.
 This is also usually a simple package installation away.

+If you're using the VirtualBox provider, you'll also need to make sure you have a
+[private network setup with a static IP](http://localhost:4567/v2/networking/private_network.html).
+This is due to a limitation of VirtualBox's built-in networking.
+With
+VMware, you do not need this.

 ## Root Privilege Requirement

 To configure NFS, Vagrant must modify system files on the host.
 Therefore,